njfritter/sentimentAnalysis_presCandidatesUSA2016/README.md

 Once you have created your profile, click on "Keys and Access Tokens" and get the first two keys (Consumer Key and Consumer Secret).
 Keep these for the next step.

+### Create the necessary files

-First create a file called "api_keys.csv" with your keys in the following order: consumer key
+First create a file called "api_keys.ini" with the following format, and input the following information without any additional characters (so no quotation marks for strings, etc.)

-consumer secret key
-access token
-secret access token
+[Twitter Keys]
+Consumer Key: 'YOUR CONSUMER KEY'
+Consumer Secret Key: 'YOUR CONSUMER SECRET KEY'
+Access Token: 'YOUR ACCESS TOKEN'
+Access Token Secret: 'YOUR ACCESS SECRET TOKEN'

 Keep this file private (do NOT commit to Github).
+The reason a .ini file is used is that Python's ConfigParser module is used to parse for the individual keys.

+### Scraping Twitter

 Next run the following program:

       python twitterScraper.py

 This function will extract raw tweets using the Twitter API from the presidential candidates, Donald Trump and Hillary Clinton.
 The tweet limit is currently set in line 177; feel free to change this if you like (there is a tweet limit however).

+### Downloading Database Software

 You need to download a SQL engine (such as DB for SQLite) in order to parse the .db file and turn it into a csv.
 Here is the link for SQLite below: